The cast of End Roll.

 - Children Are Innocent: Unlike Russell, she is the real thing.

 - Daddy's Girl: She's rather close to her father, even spending an entire night awake waiting outside her house so she could greet him.

-- Demoted to Extra: In a way.
+- Demoted to Extra: In a meta sense.
 The bonus room reveals that she was the original main character created for a "heartwarming cooking game" before Russell came into the picture.